eraofchaos/eraofchaos.github.io/artifacts/Red Dragon Flame Tongue.md

 ---
 title: "Artifacts - Power of the Dragon Father - Red Dragon Flame Tongue"
 permalink: /artifacts/Red Dragon Flame Tongue/
-excerpt: "Power of the Dragon Father - Red Dragon Flame Tongue.
+excerpt: "Era of Chaos  Power of the Dragon Father - Red Dragon Flame Tongue.
 A sword forged from flame dragon crystals.
 One of the components of Power of the Dragon Father."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Red Dragon Flame Tongue.md"